alexandre-dacaf/cliware/docs/backlog.md

 - [ ] 🧩 **User Story 6.3 - As a dev, have a reliable building process**

 ## Chores
 - [x] Chr1 - Replace div-content-editables for inputs in prompts where it makes sense
 - [ ] Chr2 - Rename terminal-history (print-history) and transient-output (display)

 ## Spikes

 ## Bugs & Fixes
+- [ ] Bug1 - Terminal create, delete and select is inconsistent.
+    - [ ] Bug1.1 - There shouldn't be less than 1 terminal
+    - [ ] Bug1.2 - Terminal select should use indexes, not ids
+    - [ ] Bug1.3 - Terminal create should get the biggest id and create id+1, on last index of array
+    - [ ] Bug1.4 - Terminal delete shouldn't happen when only one terminal (see Bug1.1)
+    - [ ] Bug1.5 - When terminal delete, active or selected index should remain the same because the next terminal will take the deleted one's place